 Anderson is Director of the Swedish House of Finance.
 Anderson obtained his doctoral degree in 2004 at the Stockholm School of Economics.
 He held post-doctoral positions at the Institute for Financial Research (SIFR) and the University of Mannheim before being appointed Assistant Professor at the Department of Economics at the Stockholm University in 2006.
 In 2009, he returned to SIFR as Deputy Director.
 He was appointed Deputy Director at the Swedish House of Finance in 2013 serves as Director since 2014.
 He has been teaching the course Behavioral Finance and Trading att the SSE Master program since 2011.

-Andersons’s research is published in several international academic journals, primarily focusing on behavioral finance, institutional investor trading and performance evaluation.
+Andersons’s research is published in several leading academic journals, primarily focusing on behavioral and consumer finance and informed trading.
+He received the BlackRock award for best paper in 2016, and the GFLEC Financial Literacy Research Award in 2018.
 He has taught master courses in market microstructure, portfolio choice, and behavioral finance at the Stockholm University and the Stockholm School of economics.
 He is also a frequent speaker and teacher in executive education programs.
 As an advisor, he has been commissioned to analyze the role of financial information to retail investors by the Financial Markets Committee.

 Before his academic career, Anderson co-founded one of the leading Swedish distributors of imported beer.
 Today, he serves at the board, prize committee, and investment committee of the Polar Music Prize foundation.
 He is currently a member of the board of the Swedish mutual fund company Cicero Fonder.